 CannaKeys Databank Glossary

-Acetylcholine (neurotransmitter) Acetylcholine is a multi-function communication molecule that enables central and peripheral nerve impulses to be transmitted for example.
+Acetylcholine (neurotransmitter) Acetylcholine is a multi-function communication molecule that can transmit central and peripheral nerve impulses, for example.
 (See Ligand)

 Agonist: Interacts with a receptor site to produce a specific effect (positive affinity).

-Allosteric modulator (+ or -): Allosteric binding sites are indirect binding sites (at or around a receptor) that can influence the effect of agonist or antagonist.
+Allosteric modulator (+ or -): Allosteric binding sites are indirect binding sites (at or around a receptor) that can influence the agonist or antagonist effect.

 Allosteric binding sites are indirect binding sites that can influence an agonist and inverse agonist of a target ligand.